ceedee666/erp_scp_end_2_end/docs/rqk_survey.md

 ### Sample data in SQLite

-The next step is to bring the data model that has been defined in the ```schema.cds```file to life.
+The next step is to bring the data model that has been defined in the ```schema.cds``` file to life.
-In oder to do this some sample data is needed.
+In order to do this some sample data is needed.
 To add sample data to the application two steps are necessary:

 * add a folder ```data``` to the ```db``` folder